 Giant pandas live alone and scattered, rather than living in herds.
 Because of this, the giant panda is often called "the recluse in the bamboo forest".
 They do not move too far from their home base and live their entire lives in a small area.
 The giant panda can eat at any time, and sleep in any place.
 They have a truly easygoing lifestyle.

 Over 80% of the world's giant pandas live in Sichuan Province.
 The Chinese government now has established a Giant Panda Breeding Research Base in Chengdu to breed and save this precious species.

-This panda research breeding base has state of the art facilities.
-It appears to be a beautiful landscaped park.
-Luxuriant bamboo grow everywhere around the base.
-Here more than 80 pandas live a protected life, where visitors can view them eating, sleeping or playing.
+This panda research breeding base has state-of-the-art facilities.
+It appears to be a beautifully landscaped park.
+Luxuriant bamboos grow everywhere around the base.
+Here more than 80 pandas live a protected life, where visitors can view them eating, sleeping, or playing.
 Visitors can also learn more about this precious species in the giant panda museum.
-The panda hospital can also be visited, where there is a 7,000 square meter educational space for the foreign and domestic visitors.
+The panda hospital can also be visited, where there is a 7,000 square meter educational space for foreign and domestic visitors.
 In these learning areas, visitors will come to know more about the work being done to preserve this lovely animal.

 - Great wall Giant Panda Peking Opera Chinese Cuisine

 - Naxi culture & dress Terracotta Warriors Acrobatics

 - Chinese Kungfu Chinese Architecture The Softness of Silk

 - Chinese Tea Cheongsam The China Red